Ashish-Gupta03/Toxic-Comment-Classification/README.md

 # Toxic-Comment-Classification
 Challenge is to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
 Data comprises of comments from Wikipedia’s talk page edits.
+Approaches:-
+* There are 2 approaches used for it.
+    * Basic LogisticRegression using words and characters ngrams.
+    * Using Deep Learning BiLSTM and using Glove embeddings.
+Below is the explanation for BiLSTM, GLove embeddings approach.

+I will be explaining second approach below as this gave me best results and is something new to try out.

 Approach:-
 * Preprocess data